massimobonanni/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_12_lab_ak.md

 #### Task 1: Open the Azure portal

-1. On the taskbar, select the **Microsoft Edge** icon.
+1. From the taskbar, select the **Microsoft Edge** icon.

 1. In the open browser window, go to the Azure portal (<https://portal.azure.com>).

-1. On the sign-in page, enter the email address for your Microsoft account, and then select **Next**.
+1. From the sign-in page, enter the email address for your Microsoft account, and then select **Next**.

 1. Enter the password for your Microsoft account, and then select **Sign in**.